-According to the National Fire Protection Association (NFPA), over a period of ten years, U.S. fire departments responded to an average of 2 million vehicle fires in Florida.
-These fires resulted in 400K deaths, 130K injured passengers, and over $10 billion in property damage.
-93% of reported vehicle fires and deaths involved cars, trucks, buses, recreational vehicles, and motorcycles.
-On average, 31 Florida highway vehicle fires were reported each hour, with at least one person killed per day.
-Data from the U.S. Fire Administration shows that 93% of highway vehicle fires originate within the vehicle itself: 61% of the fires originate specifically in the engine, running gear, or wheel areas of the vehicle and 15% originate in the passenger area of the vehicle.
+According to the National Fire Protection Association, over a period of 10 years, the fire departments responded to approximately 2 million vehicle fires in Florida.
+These fires resulted in 400,000 deaths, 130,000 injured passengers, and over $10 billion in property damage.
+More than 93% of reported vehicle fires and deaths involved cars, trucks, buses, recreational vehicles, and motorcycles.
+On average, 31 Florida highway vehicle fires are reported every hour, with at least one person killed per day.
+Data from the U.S. Fire Administration shows that 93% of highway vehicle fires originate within the vehicle itself: 61% of the fires originate in the engine, the running gear, or the wheel areas of the vehicle, while 15% stem from the passenger area.

-In car accidents resulting in a fire, smoke inhalation and burns are a major cause of death.
-Unfortunately, when the fire results from a car accident, the consequences can be devastating.
-If the fuel tank of a vehicle leaks, it only takes a few seconds before the flames completely cover the car.
-Any passengers trapped inside, who are either unconscious or severely injured are likely to suffer fatal burns.
-Third and fourth-degree burns may require tissue removal and amputation and can be fatal.
+In car accidents resulting in a fire, smoke inhalation and burns are major causes of death.
+Unfortunately, when the fire stems from a car accident, the consequences can be devastating.
+If the fuel tank of a vehicle leaks, it only takes a few seconds before the flames completely engulfed the car.
+Any passengers trapped inside, who are either unconscious or severely injured, are likely to suffer fatal burns.
+Serious burns may require tissue removal or amputation and may even be fatal.

-The party responsible for compensating the victim or family members in a car accident that resulted in a fire could be the car manufacturer for unsafe design or unsafe components that started the fire or initiated an explosion, respectively the insurance companies that the third parties have.
+The party responsible for compensating the victim in a car accident which resulted in a fire can be the car manufacturer for unsafe design or unsafe components, as well as the insurance companies with which the third parties work.
 Liability often becomes clear through a detailed investigation and analysis of the car accident.

 The location or design of the fuel tank is defective